Fire Destroys New Jersey Apartment Complex

 CARTERET, N.J.
-(CBSNewYork) — Firefighters were still putting out hot spots Friday evening from a fire that burned through an apartment complex, displacing dozens of tenants in Carteret, New Jersey.
+(CBSNewYork) — Firefighters were still putting out hot spots Friday night from a fire that burned through an apartment complex, displacing dozens of tenants in Carteret, New Jersey.

-Investigators said the building is a total loss and there are fears what remains could collapse, CBS2’s Kevin Rincon reported.READ MORE: New Medical Options For Uterine Fibroids Include Radio Frequency Ablation, New Drugs
+Investigators said the building is a total loss and there are fears what remains could collapse, CBS2’s Kevin Rincon reported.READ MORE: Suspect Charged With Hate Crime For Attack On Asian Man In Manhattan

 The fire at the Bristol Station apartment complex started around 2 p.m.